 Support your child’s strengths.

 The scenario: Your child rarely gets invited to his first-grade classmates’ birthday parties.
-He says, “They think I’m dumb.”
+Your grade-schooler says, “They think I’m dumb.”

-What you can do: Help your child evaluate the situation: Why does he really think he’s being left out?
-If it’s his behavior, he can work to improve it once he realizes it’s a problem.
-Offer to help by role-playing social situations with him.
+What you can do: Help your child evaluate the situation: Why does your child really think they’re being left out?
+If it’s their behavior, they can work to improve it once they realize it’s a problem.
+Offer to help by role-playing social situations with your child.

-The scenario: At his friend’s sleepover, your child didn’t follow the rules when they played games.
-And he kept talking when people wanted to sleep.
-On Monday, the other sleepover guests barely say hello to him at school.
+The scenario: At a friend’s sleepover, your child didn’t follow the rules when they played games.
+And your grade-schooler kept talking when people wanted to sleep.
+On Monday, the other sleepover guests barely say hello to your child at school.

-What you can do: Help your child understand why everyone seems upset with him.
-Walk him through the party’s events.
-When he reaches a red flag, ask: “What could you have done differently?”
-Then brainstorm alternatives to prepare him for next time.
-And reassure him that there will be a next sleepover.
+What you can do: Help your child understand why everyone seems upset.
+Walk your grade-schooler through the party’s events.
+When your child reaches a red flag, ask: “What could you have done differently?”
+Then brainstorm alternatives to prepare them for next time.
+And reassure your child that there will be a next sleepover.

 Change the playing field.

 The scenario: The kids in your neighborhood ride scooters to and from school together.
-But your child has motor skills issues and you drive him.
-He thinks that’s why nobody asks him to play on weekends.
+But your child has motor skills issues, and you drive your child to school.
+Your grade-schooler thinks that’s why nobody asks them to play on weekends.

-What you can do: Help your son understand that there are things besides scooting that he can do with these kids.
-Encourage him to invite some over and see what they have in common.
+What you can do: Help your child understand that there are things besides scooting that they can do with these kids.
+Encourage your child to invite some over and see what they have in common.
 Do they like video games?
 Or dinosaurs?
 Or Doctor Who?
 Sharing an interest can help create a bond.

 Help your child learn to self-advocate.

 The scenario: Your child has issues with writing.
-He’s allowed to take tests on a computer.
-His three best friends complain that that’s unfair.
+Your grade-schooler is allowed to take tests on a computer.
+Your child’s three best friends complain that that’s unfair.

-What you can do: Ask your child what he can say to his friends about why he uses a computer.
-This self-advocacy can make him feel better and educate his friends.
+What you can do: Ask your child what they can say to their friends about why they use a computer.
+This self-advocacy can make your grade-schooler feel better and educate their friends.
 Brainstorm casual explanations, like: “Hey, the only way I can get through these tests is on a computer.
 You should see my handwriting!”